MohammedAyanSyed/projects/postgresql-projects/Startup_Funding/readme.md

 │── README.md

 # 📊 Sample Output
-Example : Countries with more than 5 startups
+Example : Countries with more than 5 startups.

 country | tot_startups
 --------+-------------